ilovespectra/heliumhub/the-helium-network/demystifying-hip51.md

----
-description: >-
+# Demystifying HIP51

+![Look closely!](../.gitbook/assets/beforeandafter.png)
   What's with the FUD?
 This is an incredible opportunity for the future of The People's Network!
----

-# Demystifying HIP51

-![Look closely!](../.gitbook/assets/beforeandafter.png)

 ### Let's Talk About This Graphic